Contact Us for a Free Consultation (213) 542-0979

 • some serious felony drug crimes involving heroin, cocaine;

-Three-strikes disputes sometimes arise around what constitutes a qualifying felony, which is especially true when a conviction occurred in another state.
+Three-strikes disputes sometimes arise around what constitutes a qualifying felony, which is especially true when a conviction occurs in another state.

 With legal assistance representation from an appellate attorney, you could appeal a three strikes sentence in California.

-As noted above, Proposition 36 that was enacted in 2012 made substantial changes to the three strikes law that permits inmates to appeal their sentences.
-If they are successful in their appeal, then they could get released from prison earlier or in some cases, immediately.
+As noted above, Proposition 36, enacted in 2012, made substantial changes to the three-strikes law, which permits inmates to appeal their sentences.
+If they are successful in their appeal, they could be released from prison earlier or, in some cases, immediately.
+The appeal process involves filing a petition with the court, presenting arguments for why the sentence should be reconsidered, and potentially attending a hearing to make your case.

 Contact the Hedding Law Firm for Help with Three Strike Cases

-So, if you or a loved one is charged with a crime — you've got strike priors, you may be facing 25 to life, you've come to the right place.
+So, if you or a loved one is charged with a crime—you've got strike priors, and you may be facing 25 to life—you've come to the right place.

 I know how to effectively negotiate with the prosecutors to get your loved one the best result.
 Of course, that assumes the government has the evidence to prove they're guilty of whatever they're charged with.

-Having that ability to get the not-guilty verdict in the right case also helps in a case that shouldn't go to trial because I'm able to point out things to the prosecutors, having a history of the three strikes law on my mind, having won criminal jury trial to show them strengths and weaknesses with their case to try to use that to help my client get the best resolution.
+Having that ability to get the not-guilty verdict in the right case also helps in a case that shouldn't go to trial because I'm able to point things out to the prosecutors.
+I have a history of the three strikes law on my mind, having won criminal jury trials, and I can show the strengths and weaknesses of their case to try to use that to help my client get the best resolution.

-So, the three strikes law has changed as discussed above.
-If you have prior strikes, you need an attorney who can try to get those strikes stricken for purposes of a resolution.
+So, the three-strikes law has changed, as discussed above.
+If you have prior strikes, you need an attorney who can try to strike them out for purposes of a resolution.

 Pick up the phone now.
 Ask for a meeting with Ron Hedding.
-I've work for the DA's office in the early 1990's, I've worked for a Superior Court Judge and then in 1994 when the three strikes law came into effect, I became a criminal defense attorney and have been practicing effectively ever since.
+I worked for the DA's office in the early 1990s as a Superior Court Judge, and then, in 1994 when the three strikes law came into effect, I became a criminal defense attorney and had been practicing effectively ever since.

 Related: